9matan/sipacker-ua/sipacker/README.md

 ### app
 - **CliInputSystem** handles stdin and sends commands to the application.
 - **App** orchestrates everything (audio, commands, user agent).
+-
+## Known issues
+- Invitation (calling) does not work if the authentication is required on the SIP proxy (if a password is set on the SIP server).
+- The outbound call in the calling state can't be terminated with the "terminate call" command.
+- The audio channel is noisy

+## Next steps
+- Implement handling of an incoming call (WIP).
+- Organize logging to files.
+- Implement multi-codecs support:
+  - G.711 ulaw
+  - G.722
+- Add the terminal UI.